jakekgrog/jakekgrog/README.md

 <h2 align="center">Hi there 👋!</h2>

-My name is Jake Grogan.
+<p align="center">My name is Jake Grogan.
 I'm interested in databases and distributed systems.
 Currently working on [GhostDB](https://github.com/jakekgrog/GhostDB).
-I like to use Go, Python, and NodeJS.
+I like to use Go, Python, and NodeJS.</p>

 <h3 align="center">Connect with me!</h3>
 <p align="center">